dwyl/learn-tdd/README.md

 ![learn-tdd-showing-coverage](images/showing-coverage.png)

-(Make sure to tick "Enable Coverage" as it is not checked by default!)
+(Make sure to tick "Enable Coverage", as it is not checked by default!)

-### Click change.js to expand the code coverage view
+### Click line #1 in the Blanket.js section to expand the code coverage view

 ![learn-tdd-showing-rogue-code-not-covered](images/showing-rogue-code-not-covered.png)

-Here we can clearly see which lines are not being covered by our tests!
+Here we can clearly see which lines are **not** being covered by the tests!
 We can quickly identify a potential for bugs or _rogue_ code and remove it!

 #### Hold on ...
 What if the _rogue_ code is all on _one line_?